 Gomad Nomad Travel Mag—This web magazine for independent-minded travelers specializes in off-the-beaten-track destinations and pays $25 for per article.
-They accept destination pieces, living, working, and volunteering abroad articles, as well as travel stories and essays.
+They accept destination pieces, living and working abroad articles, as well as travel stories and essays.
 See the submission guidelines at https://gomadnomad.com/submissions/.
 Contact editor Stephen Bugno at email@example.com.

 World Hum—Currently publishing many established writers, they might be a difficult place to break into travel writing.
 But they’ll give you a shot if you’ve got talent.
 World Hum is the premier travel magazine on the web today and publishes travel stories as well as feature articles under other columns.
 They pay $100 and up.
 See submission guidelines: http://www.worldhum.com/info/submissions/.
 Contact editors Jim Benning and Mike Yessis at firstname.lastname@example.org.